jaswindersingh2/SPOT-RNA/README.md

 USAGE:
 -----
-SPOT-RNA uses RNA sequence as input:
+SPOT-RNA uses RNA sequence in fasta format as input and provide output in ct format and base-pair probability in .txt file.

-Model Availability:

-The models used for SPOT-RNA can be downloaded from the Dropbox [here](https://www.dropbox.com/s/dsrcf460nbjqpxa/SPOT-RNA-models.tar.gz) or Nihao cloud service [here](https://app.nihaocloud.com/f/fbf3315a91d542c0bdc2/?dl=1)

 Installation:
 ----